dbushell/dbushell-2k15/src/data/blog/2018/2018-05-pwa-progressive-web-apps.md

 This website – dbushell.com – or [dbushell.app](https://dbushell.app) if you like redirects – is now a **progressive web app!**

 What does that mean?
 Don't let the fancy initialism deceive you.
 PWAs are websites first and foremost.
-But they can be installed as apps.
-What is meant by "app" depends on where the installation happens.
-As of writing it seems like OSes are still uncertain as to how PWAs should be handled.
+But they can be installed like an app.
+What is meant by "app" depends on where it's installed.
+As of writing it seems like OSes are still uncertain as to how PWAs are to be treated.

 For my website the "add to home screen" experience is just a vanity bookmark.
 Regardless, there are benefits to transforming your website into a PWA.